Introduction

 Enabling API Access

-By default, Lytics audiences are not enabled for API access and thus will not be available to public APIs.
+By default, newly created Lytics audiences are not enabled for API access and thus will not be available to public APIs.
 Enabling API access is necessary when integrating with other client-side tags/ pixels, Pathfora, or the Lytics personalization API endpoints.

 Select the API Accessible checkbox to enable access.